American Coot

 The American Coot is found in a wide variety of wetlands, including freshwater lakes, ponds, and marshes, as well as in coastal marine habitats, often in large flocks of several thousand individuals.
 They breed almost exclusively in freshwater marshes.

-Being a migratory bird, this species occupies most of North America.
-It lives in the Pacific and southwestern United States and Mexico year-round and occupies more northeastern regions during the summer breeding season.
+Being a migratory bird, the American Coot occupies most of North America.
+They reside in the Pacific and southwestern United States.
+In Mexican they are year-round residents found throughout the country migrating to more northeastern regions during the summer breeding season.
 In the winter they can be found as far south as Panama.

 Common Misidentifications